chikin030611/AzureOpenAILive2DChatbot-AzureStaticSite/README.md

 By pressing question button on top of the chatbox, a question is asked.
 Avatar will speak aloud the answer.

 Whenever a question is asked, avatar sends the certain preset answer text to Azure Speech service which will later send back a WAVE audio file to client.
 The Live2D model sync the lips and plays the audio.

+## How it works

+The working principles is similar to [Live2DCSharpSDK](https://github.com/chikin030611/Live2D-dotnet).
+Please see the "How It Works" in the README in the repository.